bhauman/bhauman.github.com/drafts/inline-eval.md

 ### Do you want to play a game?

-Alright we've built our `look-html` function now let's play a game.
+Now that we've built our `look-html` function, let's use inline evaluation to explore the text adventure.

-You can now explore the text adventure using the functions below.
-There are a bunch of new functions that let you interact with the game.
-Luckily, you can simply evaluate them to discover what they do.
+Below are several game interaction functions.
+Using the inline evaluation, evaluate each one to discover its purpose and effect on the game state.
+This demonstrates how inline evaluation serves as both a development **and** exploration tool.

 <div class="cljs-editor-new" data-sci-ctx="main-game"><pre>